mtolly/onyx/haskell/README.md

       * Clipped dryvox: an input audio file, either a mixed song file or an isolated vocal file, is clipped so audio is only present during the vocal notes.
 This is used by Onyx when exporting Magma v2 projects.

+  * `.milo` unpack and repack

+    Allows editing files inside the `.milo` archive format seen in more recent RB song files, which can contain lipsync, venue information (RB3 onward), and tweaks to character animation + vocal assignment.

+    Only the `ObjectDir` format (used in song files) is supported; other milos found on game discs will likely not work.